Release Notes#

 With this release, best-in-class presolve algorithms are available

-submitted to Leap’s hybrid CQM solvers, for example,
+submitted to hybrid CQM solvers in the Leap service, for example,

 hybrid_constrained_quadratic_model_v1